 In June 2016, the Arents Organ was removed to make way for the 102-stop Miller-Scott organ, currently under construction by Dobson Pipe Organ Builders.
-Please read more about this project and how you can contribute to this exciting new organ, which will stand as a memorial to our beloved late organist and choirmaster John Scott and longtime Saint Thomas music devotee Irene Miller.
+Please read more about this project and how you can contribute to this exciting new organ, which will stand as a memorial to former Organist and Director of Music John Scott and longtime Saint Thomas music devotee Irene Miller.

 The Martha J. Dodge Continuo Organ was built and initiated in December, 2001.
 This superb portative instrument, consisting of 4 ranks and pipes, was built by the firm of Taylor & Boody.